brennan/SimpleToDo/README.md

 This app persists data in the device's SQL lite database.

+In addition, the app automatically tracks app lifecycle events and screen views using Segment.com's plugin for Android.

 ## Areas for Improvement

 - Validating queries and error handling: In most cases, errors thrown when accessing the database